HarshaVardhanNaiduGangavarapu/ChataAISearch/README.md

 ## Prerequisites
 We can run this application using any of the following: Docker, PyCharm and CLI.
 Hence, we need Docker Desktop or PyCharm IDE along with
 Python runtime environment and other dependencies to be installed on the machine.
+You can also prefer `Postman` to test the `APIs` instead of `swagger UI`.
+If so, make sure to have `Postman` to be installed on the machine.

 ## Installation
 Go to the ChataAISearch (https://github.com/HarshaVardhanNaiduGangavarapu/ChataAISearch) Repository on GitHub and clone it to the machine.